Hood Feminism

 Audio & text in the Readsome app

-Feminism Must Focus on Basic Survival Needs
+Feminism Must Start With Survival

 Full summary available in the Readsome app